 Artist: Tupac Shakur

 Playbill just announced a casting call for an upcoming musical tentatively titled, Holler If Ya Hear Me that will use the music of Tupac Shakur.
 Three-time Tony winner Kenny Leon is slated to direct the performance.
 Even though Holler is still in the works, it has the potential for greatness… or utter disaster.
-Just envision this on Broadway.

 7. Buddy-The Buddy Holly Story (1990)